- Reference Number: HEY612/2026

 Keeping the skin tunnelled line working

-You should contact your specialist nurse Monday to Friday between 7:00am – 4:00pm or Ward 11 at Castle Hill Hospital after 4 pm and at weekends for any of the possible problems listed below.
+You should contact your specialist nurse Monday to Friday between 7:00am and 4:00pm for any of the possible problems listed below.
+Contact details will be provided at the end of the leaflet.

 Infection:

 It is possible for an infection to develop inside the line or in the area where it goes into the vein.
-If you develop a temperature 38 degrees or higher, notice any swelling, or redness, along the vein above the insertion site contact your specialist nurse or home care team.
+If you develop a temperature of 38 degrees or higher, notice any swelling or redness, along the vein above the insertion site, contact your specialist nurse or home care team out of hours (after 5pm and during bank holidays and weekends).

 Leaking of Parenteral Nutrition (PN), Blood or Fluid:

-If you notice any leaking from the line it may be a hole that has developed in the line.
+If you notice any leaking from the line, it may be a hole that has developed in the line.
+Stop using the line.
 Contact your specialist nurse or home care team.

-Report any difficulties flushing your line to your specialist nurse who may need to arrange admission to hospital to ensure you continue to receive your home prescription to prevent dehydration.
+If you have any difficulties flushing your line, for example, your infusion of parenteral nutrition (PN) or Intravenous Fluid (IVF) will not flow through the line, or you are unable to flush using normal pressure, report these to your specialist nurse.
+They may need to arrange admission to hospital to ensure you continue to receive your home prescription to prevent dehydration.
 In this instance you may be required to have a cannula inserted for the administration of peripheral fluids or peripheral parenteral nutrition.

 The line breaks or you accidentally cut the line:

-You notice a cut or tear in the line.
-Contact your specialist nurse or homecare team who will arrange a repair or replacement of your tunnelled line.
+If you notice a cut or tear in the line, contact your specialist nurse or homecare team who will arrange a replacement of your tunnelled line.

-You may suddenly have difficulty breathing, experience chest pain, dizziness or confusion.
-Stop the infusion and immediately clamp the catheter.
+If you suddenly have difficulty breathing, experience chest pain, dizziness or confusion, stop the infusion and immediately clamp the catheter, contact the emergency services.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Specialist Nurses via switchboard (01482) 875875 Bleep 771 CHH or 640 HRI
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact:

 General Advice and Consent